albinwwells/glacier-mass-balance/README.md

 ## 6. velocityPlots.py
 Basic code for plotting the velocity of a glacier without running other calculations.
 This file works independently from the others

-## 7. viewMBFigure.py
-Basic code for opening and viewing saved figures
-Code uses a GUI to select the saved figures to open Figures are the saved files from the most recent time the main.py file was run for any particular glacier

-## 8. viewMB_pdf.py
-Basic code for opening and viewing saved PDFs
-Code uses a GUI to select the saved PDFs to open, and opens them as Google Chrome tabs